What is PresbyMAX ?

 A good and very crucial question.
 If this person only receives the classic excimer laser treatment he will be able to see distance without wearing glasses but he will no longer be able to see close-up, as he could before the surgery, and will have to wear reading glasses.
 But if the excimer laser had been applied using the PresbyMax method, this patient would have net vision both for distance and close-up, without the need for glasses.

-So myopia patients no longer have to fear losing the benefits of net near vision when they undergo laser surgery ?
+So myopia patients no longer have to fear losing the benefits of the net near vision when they undergo laser surgery?

 What is the maximum age for this treatment ?

 There is only a minimum age.
-It can be applied to all patients over the age of 40 with suitable eye structure, who have not yet developed cataract.
+It can be applied to all patients over the age of 40 with suitable eye structures, who have not yet developed a cataract.

 What about people who have already had laser eye surgery in the past?

 PresbyMAX can easily be applied to patients who have had their distance vision corrected by laser surgery but still need to wear glasses for near vision.
 As long as these patients pass the suitability test, the results are exactly the same as other patients.

 What is the suitability test?